jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 If you are not going to do anything specific with the exception, it only makes sense catch it at the boundaries of the process/feature and control what data structure you will use to communicate them.
 It is important to remember that logging is a <a href="https://en.wikipedia.org/wiki/Cross-cutting_concern" target='blank'>cross-cutting concern</a>, you shouldn't be seeing much code about that in your business logic.
-Accordingly, makes sense to have a single piece of logic that handles the conversion from the exception to the data structure that will leave your process.
-If you are working with HTTP as we do, make sure of provide meaningful status codes.
+Accordingly, it makes sense to have a single piece of logic that handles the conversion from the exception to the data structure that will leave your process.
+If you are working with HTTP as we do, make sure meaningful status codes are provided.
 A few examples:

 - 400 if the exception was caused by bad inputs (include the input!).